 : sockstat | grep 'bsnmp.*161' root bsnmpd 71167 5 udp4 192.168.28.1:161 *:* : grep dPortStatus /var/etc/snmpd.conf begemotSnmpdPortStatus.192.168.28.1.161 = 1

 : sockstat | grep 'bsnmp.*161' root bsnmpd 33527 5 udp4 *:161 *:* : grep dPortStatus /var/etc/snmpd.conf begemotSnmpdPortStatus.0.0.0.0.161 = 1

-#2 Updated by J B about 5 years ago
+#2 Updated by J B over 5 years ago

 There are six interfaces on this system.
 This is the output for binding to interface All, LAN, two other interfaces, and localhost